Jets look to bounce back against Bears

 No. 8-ranked Northern Oklahoma College will be trying to put a disaster day Monday behind them when the Jets host Des Moines (Iowa) Area in a four-game series at David Allen Memorial Ballpark beginning Thursday.

 There will be single nine-inning games at 6 p.m.
-Thursday and Friday and two seven innings games Saturday beginning at 1 p.m.
+Thursday and Friday and two seven-inning games Saturday beginning at 1 p.m.

-"We're not going to make any excuses,'' said Jets coach Scott Mansfield, "We're in the same boat as everyone else.
+“We’re not going to make any excuses,” said Jets coach Scott Mansfield, “We’re in the same boat as everyone else.
 We got punched in the mouth a few times and we dropped two games.
-We will learn from what happen to us and we'll get better.''
+We will learn from what happened to us and we’ll get better.”

 The Bears are only hitting .233 as a team.
 Carter Bornemeier is batting .438 with two RBI.
 Kaleb Harrison has two homers and six RBI to go with his .273 average.